Some of the numbers presented in this website may not be the most recent available

 Many fields have now been discovered, on and offshore in the Persian Gulf, dominated by the Ghawar field and its offshore extension, Safaniya.
 These are the largest fields in the world but require the latest technologies to maintain output.

 Saudi Aramco is the only operator in the country, except within the Neutral Zone shared with Kuwait.
-It continues to invest in projects which, although large, are unlikely to fully offset the decline of Ghawar when it occurs.
+For information on this Zone see Kuwait.
+Aramco continues to invest in projects which, although large, are unlikely to fully offset the decline of Ghawar when it begins.
 Many of the newer fields also produce less saleable heavy oil.

 SAUDI ARABIA